 When my husband and I decided I was going to seriously pursue this whole “work from home” thing, the first thing I invested in was a MacBook Pro.
 Having worked in school districts with both PC and Mac computers, I know how much harder life is for me when technology doesn’t work.
 When my work is 100% on the computer, I need my computer to work!

-It was about $1,200 for my laptop and worth every penny.
-It’s been over two years and I have not spent a dime on it since.
+I spent about $1,200 on my laptop and it was worth every penny.
+I’ve used it every single day for over two years, and I have not spent a dime on it since.

 I finally splurged on a new blender.
 My husband teased me because I’ve been saying I wanted a new blender for years.

 Here’s the thing: I didn’t want just another blender off the Walmart shelf, but I wasn’t ready to spend the kind of money for a really good one.
 My old blender was a plain old Ninja, and it worked fine for a lot of things…but definitely not for green smoothies.

-Finally, after we got our $300 Amazon gift cards through our health insurance (which I talk more about in this post), and experiencing major struggles with my diet and nursing my second baby, we decided it was finally time invest in a QUALITY blender to make healthy eating easier on all of us.
+After we got our $300 Amazon gift cards through our health insurance (which I talk more about in this post about ways to save money), and experiencing major struggles with my diet and nursing my second baby, we decided it was finally time invest in a QUALITY blender to make healthy eating easier on all of us.

-Of course, I did research, read a million reviews, compared prices and purchased the Vitamix 5200 Blender…and I AM IN LOVE!!!
+Of course, I did research, read a million reviews, compared prices, and finally purchased the Vitamix 5200 Blender…and I AM IN LOVE!!!

 After just one smoothie, I finally understood how people get their smoothies to look the way they do on Pinterest!
 No more chunks.
 No more chewing.
 Just smooooth fruits and veggies for me and the kids.

-My baby and toddler LOVE drinking my green smoothies too.
+The best part is my baby and toddler LOVE drinking green smoothies too.
 You would not believe all the veggies my kids eat now because of this blender.

-So this one was definitely worth the price.
+So this one was definitely worth splurging on.

 3. iRobot Roomba Vacuum